 An early morning start is best for Gokyo Ri, which is steady and unrelenting.
 You will be exuberant on reaching the summit with the spectacular view of the comprehensive view of 8,000 meter peaks in Nepal – Cho Oyu(8153m), Gyangchung Kang(7922m), Lhotse(8501m), Makalu(8475m), Cholatse(6440m), Taweche(6542m), Kantega(6685m), Thamserku(6808m), Lobuche(6145m) and Mount Everest(8848m).
 Further below is the largest glacier in Nepal, Ngozumpa Glacier.
 Here we get to view the entire expansion of the Himalayan range in relative peace.

 13. Day Thirteen- To Phortse(3850m) – Approx Trekking time 5-7 hours

-Instead of the western part of the valley, we trek via the western side to get a varied view of the Khumbila region as well as to enjoy the warmer weather off the afternoon flanks.
-We retrace our steps to Pangka then turn east and climb across the terminal moraines of the Ngozumpa Glacier(4400m), the only year around settlement in the valley.
-The descent from Ngozumpa via the eastern side of the Dudh Kosi Valley is straight as the trail makes a few ups and down where landslides and streams have carved side valleys.
+Instead of the western part of the valley, we trek via the western side to get a varied view of the Khumbila region as well as to enjoy the warmer weather on the afternoon flanks.
+We retrace our steps to Pangka, then turn east and climb across the terminal moraines of the Ngozumpa Glacier(4400m), the only year-round settlement in the valley.
+The descent from Ngozumpa via the eastern side of the Dudh Koshi Valley is straight as the trail makes a few ups and downs where landslides and streams have carved side valleys.

 14. Day Fourteen – To Namche(3440m) – Approx trekking time 3- 5 hours